State Registered Investment Advisers: A Compliance Tutorial for Working with State Regulators

 The North American Securities Administrator Association (NASAA) Coordinated Exams Program is a biennial initiative conducted to identify common investment adviser deficiencies.
 NASAA issues a comprehensive report that documents examination outcomes from a sample of state level investment advisers and provides suggested best practices to avoid regulatory violations.
 The last report (2017) recorded 1,227 examinations and found 5,681 deficiencies in 13 general categories.
 The top five areas of deficiencies for state-registered investment advisers were books and records, registration, contracts, registration, fees and custody.
 A new cybersecurity category was added, with deficiencies being found in 23.4% of firms examined.

-The course will begin with a review of the rules that determine who must register with the SEC and the states, and will highlight some of the key differences between SEC and state requirements.
+The session will begin with a review of the rules that determine who must register with the SEC and the states, and will highlight some of the key differences between SEC and state requirements.
 Instructors who regularly interact with state-registered advisers and state regulators will then review how state-registered advisers can readily find the laws and rules of the various states in which they conduct business.
 Instructors will then carefully consider those best practices that have been identified in the 2017, 2015 and 2013 NASAA Reports.

 The NRS panel will provide practical insight and state-specific perspectives on the following identified best practices: